danbev/learning-crypto/notes/sscs.md

 So how about binary distributed software.
 This is more difficult as how can we trust the artifact that we want to use has not been compromised?

+## SSCS Attacks

+### Dependency Confusion
+This is an attack that takes advantage of how some package managers work (like pip, Cargo, RubyGems, npm etc) and can cause unwanted code to be included in a project that uses a dependency from the package managers repository.
+If the package manager checks the public repository before a private one.
+So an attacker could find out the name of a private package used and then publish a public package with the same name and have their public one included.
+This was discovered in 2021 by Alex Birsan.